boredcoder411/mboot/tools/DOCS.md

 `

 ## psf
-psf is a util to take a png and make it into a .psf file, which is the font format kmint uses
+psf is a util to take a png and make it into a .psf file, which is the font format mboot uses
 usage: `
 ./build/psf <image file>
 `